merenlab/merenlab.org/_posts/anvio/2015-06-10-combining-omics-data.md

     22155
 ```

 If you have more than 25,000, you are in trouble.
-Ask us on Slack how to solve this problem:
+Ask us on Discord how to solve this problem:

-{% include _join-anvio-slack.html %}
+{% include _join-anvio-discord.html %}

 ## Using the new clustering in the interactive interface with the new clustering